-Topics Held the "FY2021 Workshop for Persons Responsible for Product Information Outline Management and Persons Responsible for Practice".
+Topics Workshop for Persons Responsible for Product Information Overview Management and Practice Management in FY2021" was held.

-On March 29, 2022, the "FY2021 Workshop for Persons Responsible for Product Information Outline Management and Practice Managers" was held in an online format.
-Approximately 600 people participated in the event, mainly those in charge of product information overview management and practical affairs at member companies, as well as those in charge of material review at their own companies.
+On March 29, 2022, the "FY2021 Training Course for Persons Responsible for Product Information Overview Management and Practical Responsible Persons" was held in an online format.
+Approximately 600 people participated on the day, mainly those in charge of product information overview management and practical affairs at member companies, as well as those in charge of material review at their companies.

 The following is a report on the outline of this training session.